Contributing

 Environment variables

-In the root of the repository is a .env.default file that can serve as a template to copy to .env.
+In the root of the repository is a .env.default file with the defaults that can serve as a template.
+Copy it to .env and fill in RIBASIM_NL_CLOUD_PASS with the actual password, and adjust the other paths as needed.
 The .env file is gitignored because it is different per developer, and to avoid leaking the password.
+Make sure to use single quotes around values.
+The defaults below come from src/ribasim_nl/ribasim_nl/settings.py:

-These values will be applied using pydantic-settings.
-If you prefer to set these environment variables in your OS or terminal that will also work.
+Values from the .env file take precedence over environment variables, so you can override system-wide settings per project.
+If you prefer to set these environment variables in your OS or terminal instead, that will also work.

-OVERWRITE_FILES_FROM_CLOUD is optional, and true by default.
-When using cloud.synchronize or cloud.download_content, this will determine if local files will be overwritten if the overwrite keyword argument is not explicitly passed.
-Whilst updating datasets locally, you can set this to false to ensure your modifications can be tested and will not be lost.
-After these edits are done, you can upload the new dataset, and set it back to true.
+OVERWRITE_FILES_FROM_CLOUD is true by default.
+When using cloud.synchronize or cloud.download_content, this determines if local files will be overwritten when the overwrite keyword argument is not explicitly passed.
+Whilst updating datasets locally, you can set this to false to ensure your modifications are not lost.
+After uploading the new dataset, set it back to true.

 Type checking